 Critical Load Panels

-It would help if you connected specific circuits to a critical load panel because most storage solutions on the market today are insufficient to cover all of your home’s loads.
+It would help to connect specific circuits to a critical load panel because most storage solutions today are insufficient to cover your home’s loads.
 A vital load panel is similar to a secondary electrical panel.

-It contains all of the essential circuits that must continue to function in the event of a power outage.
+It contains all essential circuits that must continue functioning during a power outage.
 Unfortunately, even though the critical load panel is inexpensive, the electrical work required to install one can quickly become costly.

 See Related: Best Portable Solar Panels for Home